Skip to content

 Open-Host Service Protocol.
 The callee-owned typed Protocol in <context>.contracts.protocols.* that defines what a callee context publishes to other contexts as a callable interface.
 Implementations live in the callee’s application layer; bridge tools wire these into caller agents via DI in apps/workers.
 See ADR-065 D3.

-The internal-only operator console at apps/operations, served from ops.runspectral.com, where Spectral staff author, distill, and publish the world models the platform evaluates against.
-Distinct from the Operations Agent (the LLM agent inside the app) and the Operations team (the audience).
+The internal-only operator console at apps/operations, served from ops.runspectral.com, where Spectral staff author, distill, and publish the world models that produce the deployed action modules.
+Distinct from the Operations team (the audience).
 See Operations App.

-The Spectral-staff audience role for the Operations app — the humans who author and publish world models.
-Distinct from the Operations Agent (the LLM agent) and the Operations app (the surface).
+The Spectral-staff audience role for the Operations app — the humans who author rules, enshrine them, and publish world-model versions.
+Distinct from the Operations app (the surface).

 The TanStack Start auth posture for staff frontends: server-side session, scope checks against OPERATIONS_SCOPES, and JWKS-local validation of the Supabase JWT.
 Used by apps/operations and the docs-codex Pages Function.
 See Frontend Architecture.